YihsunEthanCheng/CarND-Advanced-Lane-Lines/README.md

 ## Discussion

 1. The first problem I found is in the window search of lane pixels.
 The suggested threshold is 50 which I found is too low and resulting in shifting the windows by noise.
 This is often seen while dealing with dash lane lines.
-I increased the parameter "minpix" to 150 and the problme wemt away.
+I increased the parameter "minpix" to 150 and the problem went away.

 2. My lane finder pipeline apparently failed on the two **challenge videos**.
 There are a few factors that I observed as explained below.